Continuous Relaxations for the Traveling Salesman Problem: Procrustes-based Lin--Kernighan heuristic

 \subsection{Improving the Procrustes solution}

-We now describe our approach to obtain better $P$-nearness values than those computed from the solution of the Procrustes problem alone.
-The principal idea behind our method is to construct a homotopy between the original TSP distance matrix $D$ and the solution of the Procrustes solution.
-Intuitively, one would desire the candidate sets to include `several' short edges and a `few' long edges.
+Analogous to the $\alpha$-nearness approach, we now describe our methodology to obtain better $P$-nearness values than those computed from the solution of the Procrustes problem alone.
+As described in section~\ref{ssec:subgradientOptimization}, the $\alpha$-nearness values were improved using subgradient optimization.
+In the $P$-nearness setting, the principal idea is to construct a homotopy between the original TSP distance matrix $D$ and the solution of the Procrustes solution.
+Intuitively, one desires the candidate sets to include `several' short edges and a `few' long edges.
 Note that simply picking the shortest edges from $D$ gives rise to greedy solutions that are usually not competitive since they require the addition of long edges to complete the tours~\cite{Cit:cook}.

 We find that the Procrustes solution $ T^* $ tends to select too many long edges (as shown in Figure~\ref{fig:homotopy}a).
-If we use the entries of $ T^* $ to bias the Lin--Kernighan heuristic, the solutions are found to be less competitive than the standard approach.
+If we use the entries of $ T^* $ to bias the Lin--Kernighan heuristic, the solutions are found to be close, but less competitive than the standard approach.
 An effort to reduce the number of long edges is equivalent to making the computed solution ``greedy'' by picking edges based on the distance matrix $D$.
 Thus, we construct a homotopy $ \tilde{H} $ of the form,

 The candidate sets for varying $\lambda$ are shown for an example TSP instance in Figure~\ref{fig:homotopy}.
-To find the optimal $\lambda$ we use ideas from graph clustering, where one computes the existence of disconnected clusters in the graph.
+To find the optimal $\lambda$ we use ideas from graph clustering~\cite{Cit:sahai_hearing}, where one computes the existence of disconnected clusters in the graph.
 In particular, we increase $\lambda$ until the graph of candidate sets is almost disconnected (separated into clusters).
 This optimal $\lambda$ is found by either marching in $\lambda$ or using a bisection approach.